-- Traverse Ridge Road.
+- (i) Master Street Plan.
+All roads installed in the boundaries of the Property and all roads providing access to the Property shall be designed and located in such a manner as to comply with the Master Street Plan component of the Project Master Plan and the City's Transportation Element of the General Plan and shall be subject to City review and approval.
+The City may request one or more traffic studies to be provided to the City by the Master Developer and/or Developer(s) for review by the City prior to approving any final alignments and dimensions for roads and related road rights-of-way directly serving the Property.
+Such traffic studies shall be provided at Master Developer's and/or Developer(s) sole expense.
+Except as otherwise provided in the Project Master Plan or in this Agreement, all required streets shall be designed and constructed according to the design standards of the City as of the date of this Agreement and the Master Development Guidelines. - (ii) Traverse Ridge Road.
 Master Developer hereby assumes Traverse Ranch, L.L.C.'s obligations under an agreement with the City dated August 6, 1996, providing for acquisition of right-of-way, design and construction of the Traverse Ridge Road to provide northern access to the Property, but excluding any obligations thereunder that relate to Centennial Heights Plats A, B, C, and Plat D (also known as Draper Heights Plat D).
 A copy of said agreement is attached hereto as Exhibit "D" and by this reference is made a part hereof.
-All of Traverse Ranch, L.L.C.'s obligations under the agreement attached hereto as Exhibit "D" as they relate to the Property shall be deemed obligations of Master Developer under the terms of this Agreement to the extent Master Developer acquires the Property.
-Improvements to the Traverse Ridge Road northern access shall include completion of 4 lanes within an (84) foot wide right-of-way including street paving and underground utility lines the entire length of the Traverse Ridge Road northern access from the current terminus of Traverse Ridge Road at the east boundary of the Draper Heights Subdivision to beyond the northern boundary of the Property.
+All of Traverse Ranch, L.L.C.'s obligations under the agreement attached hereto as Exhibit "D" as they relate to the Property shall be deemed obligations of Master Developer under the terms of this Agreement to the extent Master Developer acquires Improvements to the Traverse Ridge Road the Property. northern access shall include completion of 4 lanes within an (84) foot wide right-of-way including street paying and underground utility lines the entire length of the Traverse Ridge Road northern access from the current terminus of Traverse Ridge Road at the east boundary of the Draper Heights Subdivision to beyond the northern boundary of the Property.
 In addition to the (84) foot wide right-of-way, the Master Developer shall provide easements for cut and fill slopes, slope protection, revegetation, landscaping and complete drainage system for the Traverse Ridge Road. - (iii) Extension of Traverse Ridge Road.
 The Project Master Plan calls for the extension and connection of Traverse Ridge Road to Utah State Road U-92 located in proximity to the southern boundary of the Property in Utah County (sometimes referred to as the "southern access").
 In connection with the extension of Traverse Ridge Road beyond the northern boundary of the Property, Master Developer, or Developer if applicable, shall at their expense, which expense may be subject to a Master Reimbursement Agreement if applicable, comply with the following requirements: